SA Energy discusses its growth in renewable energy, as well as the perks of working in a business centre.

 Clean electricity generation from sunlight is reportedly doubling every three years on our planet, with a staggering 2,131 TWh reached in 2024 – a terawatt hour can power 100 million homes in one hour.

-“Some of the opportunities which have come our way would have never happened if our paths had not crossed with the right people at the centre.”
+An electronics engineer by background, Simon said: “Some of the opportunities which have come our way would never have happened if our paths had not crossed with the right people at the centre.

-An electronics engineer by background, Simon added “We’ve had install orders and referrals from staff who work for dozens of the companies here, and the on-site networking, business support and events have shortened the time it would have taken to make established relationships in the ‘outside world'”
+“We’ve had install orders and referrals from staff who work for dozens of the companies here, and the on-site networking, business support and events have shortened the time it would have taken to make established relationships in the ‘outside world’.

-“For instance, there are events put on by local councils, industry and companies which help us make connections, along with seasonally themed gatherings such as Valentine’s Day, Easter, Halloween, Christmas and charity cake bake sales.”
+“For instance, there are events put on by local councils, industry and companies which help us make connections, along with seasonally themed gatherings such as Valentine’s Day, Easter, Hallowe’en, Christmas and charity cake bake sales.”

-“These events weren’t about us selling.
-It was very much about sector knowledge and insights from the technicalities to the practicalities.”
+“These events weren’t about us selling – it was very much about sector knowledge and insights, from the technicalities to the practicalities.

-“Having a conference suite a flight of stairs away from the office is amazing.
-It makes planning far easier and is a fantastic venue.”
+“Having a conference suite a flight of stairs away from the office is amazing – it makes planning far easier and is a fantastic venue.”

 SA Energy also puts business to Solent Architecture and Solent Way Computers, increasing inward investment and benefiting the local economy.

 Regarding jobs, the firm employs three people – Simon, who heads up energy management consultation, production design and development, marketing manager Amber and electrician Dane Spencer, with more indirect jobs supported through the supply chain.
-They’ve also welcomed work‑experience students, giving younger generations valuable opportunities to learn and gain insight into the industry.

-According to government figures, the solar power industry in the UK currently employs 17,000.
-By 2030 the estimate is up to 35,000.
+According to government figures, the solar power industry in the UK currently employs 17,000; by 2030, the estimate is up to 35,000.

 With solar power delivering the lion’s share of growth in renewables, both internationally and domestically, coupled with photovoltaic (PV) panels being cheaper than ever due to exponential growth, solar energy is on course to be humankind’s largest source of primary energy within the next two decades.